aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.export/svgoptions/__init__/_index.md

 ## __init__ {#ilinkembedcontroller}
-Initializes a new instance of the SVGOptions class.
+Initializes a new instance of the SVGOptions class specifying the link embedding controller object.

 ```python